metamath/lamp-guide/docs/index.md

 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
 > display of its justification, hiding it again.

-#### Reordering statements
+#### Reordering steps

-You can reorder statements.
+You can reorder steps.
-Sometimes you *need* to reorder statements, because statements can *only* be justified by previously justified statements (specifically axioms in the context, proven theorems in the context, or preceding proven statements in the proof's list of statements).
+Sometimes you *need* to reorder steps, because steps can *only* be justified by the context (axioms and proven theorems) and previous steps.
+You can't refer to a later step, since that might allow circular reasoning.

-To reorder some statements,
+To reorder some steps,
 just select one or more
 using the checkboxes on the left, and use the
 "up" icon (to move them up) or "down" icon